nam8/intro_scientific_python/README.md

-# intro_scientific_python
+#Introduction to Scientific Programming in Python

-Introduction to Scientific Programming in Python
+Course website for Harvard Pre-College Program CSCI P-14320: Introduction to Scientific Programming in Python.